Mc01/wgit-py/README.md

     wgit add {alias} {name}
     Example usage: wgit add flask Flask

+Each project has it's alias and name.
+Alias is the console shortcut to project name.

 ### Remove current directory from projects

     wgit remove {alias}
     Example usage: wgit remove flask

+Keeping project list small and updated is vital.
+Greatly improves the readability and speed of output.

-### List all projects and review their current status
+### List all projects

     wgit list
     Example output: Flask (flask) master 1 file changed, 4 deletions(-)

+Iterating through all projects will list their name and alias.
+Current git branch and shortlist of changes.

-### Change working directory to the one from project
+### Go to directory of project

     cd $(wgit go {alias})
     Example usage: cd $(wgit go flask)

+Jumping directly to project is what it is all about.
+End user just needs the fast and easy way to navigate.